 The side of crispy autumn salad of Jerusalem artichoke purée, Jerusalem artichoke crispy leaf, radish, black truffle and crispy spinach leaf was special too.

-The meal was hefty so fitting deserts in was a tall-order, but we couldn’t resist a look.
+The meal was hefty so fitting desserts in was a tall-order, but we couldn’t resist a look.

 To help us celebrate 200 Grubstance posts – the kitchen were so kind to gift us a tarragon infused lemon tart, fenced with cigarette butt shaped meringue, permeated with Batak pepper, sitting nicely on a disc of buttery short bread.
 It did of course have its own wax plinth embossed with decorated white chocolate.
 It was a shining moment and a testament to the chef’s magnificent pastry skills.